 Rhythm Neuropsychiatric Hospital and Research Center

 Located in Ekantakuna, Jawalakhel, Lalitpur.
-Specialized hospital focusing on comprehensive aspect of care ranging from psychiatric and psychological services, dealing with emotional issues, strengthening personality, D-addiction services (drugs and alcohol), and allied neurological services under single umbrella with well-qualified team.
+Specialized hospital focusing on comprehensive aspects of care ranging from psychiatric and psychological services, dealing with emotional issues, strengthening personality, D-addiction services (drugs and alcohol), and allied neurological services under a single umbrella with a well-qualified team.

 CIWEC Travel Medicine Clinic

 Located in Lazimpat, near the British and Indian Embassies.
 Dental care and American hygienist available.
 Accepts cash, Visa, and MasterCard.

 Dent Inn – The Dental Clinic

 Located in Heritage Plaza II, Kamaladi (down the first right turn on the way to Kamaladi from King Mahendra’s statue at King’s Way).
 Open Sunday to Friday, 10:00 am to 7:00 pm excluding lunch time from 1:30pm to 2:30pm.
 Visits by appointments only.
 Accepts Visa, MasterCard, and local debit cards.

 Located in Lazimpat opposite the Department of Mines and Geology.
 Open Sunday through Friday, 10:00 am to 5:00 pm.
 Services include radiograph, dental implants, and on-site pharmacy.